 Vibrant Mexican food stand opens new restaurant near downtown

 A street-style Mexican eatery has finally found its brick-and-mortar home.
-Gazpachos Mexican Bites is now open for lunch and dinner in Houston’s Near Northside neighborhood.
+Gaspachos Mexican Bites is now open for lunch and dinner in Houston’s Near Northside neighborhood.

-Having a brick-and-mortar allows Gazpachos to add alcoholic beverages to its offerings.
+Having a brick-and-mortar allows Gaspachos to add alcoholic beverages to its offerings.
 Diners will be able to sip micheladas, margaritas, tequila-spiked aguas locas, and other familiar Mexican cocktails.

 “Opening this space is a meaningful reflection of how far we’ve come over the last 10 years,” Perez said in a statement.
 “We started with a simple idea to share the flavors we love from a small trailer.
 Seeing it grow into a place where people can enjoy the same treats I grew up with, and come together as a community, is a testament to passion, perseverance, and the support we’ve received along the way.
 It’s very special to me.”